 Section 6.
 Shift Differential

-Effective July 9, 2006, employees of the Commonwealth rendering service on a second or third shift as hereinafter defined shall receive a shift differential of one dollar and 25 cents ($1.25) per hour for each hour worked.
+Effective July 9, 2006, employees rendering service on a second or third shift as hereinafter defined shall receive a shift differential of one dollar and 25 cents ($1.25) per hour for each hour worked.

 For the purpose of this Section only, a second shift shall be one that commences at 1:00